The Spice Finch (Scaly-breasted Munia)

 - Sri Lanka: January-May and July-December

-- Burma: May-October or later
+- Myanmar: May-October or later

 - Flores: March-July